Saint of the Day for 2 June | Their story, miracles, and faith

 Liturgical Calendar

-2 June: Monday of the Seventh Week of Easter
+2 June: Tuesday of the Ninth Week in Ordinary Time

 Today's Readings and Gospel